 Emergency evacuation procedures, as required by law, are on file at the school and are reviewed by the administration, faculty and staff at the beginning of each school year.

 Field Day

 The annual Blue and Gold Field Day competition is held at the end of each year.
 This includes a full day of field events for all students and lunch is provided.
-Parents are invited to attend, participate and volunteer.

 Fire Drills